 Note that it is still required to provide the parameter --elasticsearch-plugins.
 Specifying a plugin with --revision just tells Rally which revision to use for building the artifact.
 See the documentation on Elasticsearch plugins for more details.

 distribution-version

-If you want to benchmark a binary distribution, you can specify the version here.
+If you want Rally to launch and benchmark a cluster using a binary distribution, you can specify the version here.